hsynkbulut/PlanistFlow-Frontend/README.md

 # PlanistFlow

-PlanistFlow is a modern, user-friendly task and productivity management web application built with React and Vite.
+PlanistFlow is a modern, full-featured task and productivity management web application designed to help you organize, track, and complete your daily work with ease.
+Built with the latest technologies, PlanistFlow offers an intuitive and visually appealing user interface, real-time task tracking, detailed productivity statistics, and comprehensive user management features.
+Whether you're managing personal to-dos or collaborating with a team, PlanistFlow provides all the tools you need to stay productive and organized.

+Key features include:
+- Fast and responsive UI for seamless user experience
+- Real-time task creation, editing, completion, and filtering
+- Visual statistics to monitor your productivity and completed tasks
+- Secure authentication and user profile management
+- Modern, mobile-friendly design for use on any device
+- Suitable for both individual users and teams

 ## Technologies Used